 An ideal tourist destination in Himachal Pradesh is a combination of not just the scenic beauty of the Himalayas that you’d expect from this gorgeous state but also a place that is steeped in pre-colonial history and ancient myth.
 This would be a place rather like Shimla -- but without the capital city’s hustle and mainstream crowdedness during the vacation season.
-This would be a place containing all usual the magic of Himachal while also offering its own blend of uniqueness and wonder.
+This would be a place containing all the usual magic of Himachal while also offering its own blend of uniqueness and wonder.
 Well, such a place does exist, and it’s called Barog!

 Situated at a height of about 1560 m, Barog is a town in the Solan district of Himachal Pradesh.
 In case you’re visiting Shimla during the monsoons and are looking to trek, camp, and visit nearby spots, Barog should be on your bucket list!
 This little town has so much to offer to those visiting that you can’t afford to miss the opportunity to hop on to a bus and explore.